Last updated: 13 May 2015

 - A security administrator may also manually lock accounts in extreme circumstances to prevent potential security breaches.
 Accounts locked for this reason will remain locked until manually unlocked by the security administrator.

 If your account is locked, then when you access the Banner database, you will receive the message "ORA-28000: the account is locked", and you will not be able to log in.
-If your account is locked, you will need to have it unlocked.
+If your account was locked due to reasons 2 or 3 as described above, you will need to have it unlocked.
 A security administrator will give you a new password and set it to be expired.
 You will need to come to 220 Dodge Hall to pick up the new password.
 After you have received the new password, you can refer to the above paragraph on expired passwords.